Changes to UK national specialist training have made the future of our Orthodontics MSc uncertain in its current form.

 The Orthodontics MSc has a September intake every three years.
-The next intake for this course is in 2022.

 The School’s Centre for Oral Health Research (COHR) is where most of our research activity takes place.
 COHR has a particular focus on understanding molecular and cellular mechanisms and translating these into clinical settings.
 Evaluation of clinical, community and economic strategies to improve public health and inform a wider health agenda is a central research theme.